rbisdorff/Digraph3/docSphinx/tutorial.rst

 ..
 [8] See https://hpc.uni.lu/systems/gaia/

 ..
-[13] The class of *self-codual* bipolar-valued digraphs consists of all *weakly asymmetric* digraphs, i.e. digraphs containing only *asymmetric* and/or *indeterminate* links.
+[13] The class of *self-codual* bipolar-valued digraphs consists of all *weakly asymmetric* digraphs, i.e. digraphs containing only *asymmetrical* and/or *indeterminate* links.
 Limit cases consists of, on the one side, *full tournaments* with *indeterminate reflexive links*, and, on the other side, *fully indeterminate* digraphs.
 In this class, the *converse* (inverse ~ ) operator is indeed identical to the *dual* (negation - ) one.

 ..
 [14] Not to be confused with the *dual graph* of a plane graph *g* that has a vertex for each face of *g*.
 Here we mean the *less than* (strict converse) relation corresponding to a *greater or equal* relation, or the *less than or equal* relation corresponding to a (strict) *better than* relation.